|Alice S. Wilson|

 She will be forever missed and memories will continue to live on in our hearts.

-A private service will be held at the Washington Crossing National Cemetery.
+A private service was held at the Washington Crossing National Cemetery.

 In lieu of flowers, donations can be made in her memory to the Edge Hill Fire Company, 2843 Limekiln Pike, Glenside, PA 19038.